 Get Microsoft Intune Status Reports with PowerShell

-This post is a hands-on guide to generating Microsoft Intune status reports with PowerShell — without opening the Intune admin centre.
+This post is a hands-on guide to generating Intune status with PowerShell — pulling a Microsoft Intune status report without ever opening the Intune admin centre.
 The script queries Microsoft Graph, builds a structured snapshot of devices, compliance, apps, and assignments, and outputs it as a CSV/JSON ready for further analysis or your own dashboard.

 As an administrator, it is always good to keep an eye on your Intune status.
-In this blog I would like to show you how you can display the current status with the help of a small PowerShell script.
+In this blog I would like to show you how you can display the current Intune status with PowerShell using a small PowerShell script.
+The data comes straight from Microsoft Graph, so everything you see in the portal is also available programmatically.

 It really works quite easily — what you need are only 5 different graph calls to read out the status.
-Let’s take a closer look at these calls:
+To get the Intune status with PowerShell, let’s take a closer look at these calls:

 deviceManagement/deviceCompliancePolicyDeviceStateSummary